 JENNIFER KARADY: SOLDIERS STORIES FROM IRAQ AND AFGHANISTAN

-For the past eight years, Jennifer Karady has worked with American veterans returning from the wars in Iraq and Afghanistan to create staged narrative photographs that depict their individual stories and address their difficulties in adjusting to civilian life.
+Since 2006, Jennifer Karady has worked with American veterans returning from the wars in Iraq and Afghanistan to create meticulously staged narrative photographs that depict their individual stories and reveal their difficulties in adjusting to civilian life.
 After an extensive interview process with the veteran and his/her family, Karady collaborates with the veteran to restage a chosen moment from war within the safe space of their everyday environment, often surrounded by family and friends.
 The collision between or collapse of the soldier’s world and the civilian world evokes the psychology of life after war, and the challenges that adjustment to the home front entails.
 The process of making the photograph is intended to be helpful for the veteran subject, and is conceptually inspired by cognitive behavioral therapy.

 Working more like a painter than a photographer, Karady's work differs from other staged narrative photographers in that she works with real people to dramatize their stories through both literal depiction and metaphorical and allegorical means.

-Critically acclaimed, Soldiers' Stories from Iraq and Afghanistan has been featured and reviewed in The New York Times, National Public Radio, Frieze, Kunstbeeld, and The Wall Street Journal and in books such as Art and Agenda (Gestalten) Out of Rubble (Charta) and 100 New York Photographers (Schiffer).
-This important work is in the permanent collections of San Francisco Museum of Modern Art and the Albright Knox Gallery.
+Critically acclaimed, Soldiers' Stories from Iraq and Afghanistan has been featured and reviewed on the PBS NewsHour, on NPR's Weekend Edition, in The New York Times, The Los Angeles Times, Frieze, Kunstbeeld, and The Wall Street Journal and in books such as Suffering from Realness (Prestel), Bending the Frame (Aperture), Aftermath: The Fallout of War--America and the Middle East (University Press of Florida), Art and Agenda (Gestalten) and Out of Rubble (Charta).
+This important work is in the permanent collections of San Francisco Museum of Modern Art and the Albright Knox Gallery, amongst others.

 Please go to www.jenniferkarady.com to view the photographs and read the accompanying stories.

-Support for Soldiers' Stories from Iraq and Afghanistan has been provided by the Compton Foundation, The Institute of Humanities at The University of Michigan, The Penny Stamps Art School at the University of Michigan, SF Camerawork, CEPA Gallery, The Palm Springs Art Museum, The Puffin Foundation, Swords to Plowshares, The Corporation of Yaddo, The MacDowell Colony, The Blue Mountain Center, The Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, The Atlantic Center for the Arts, the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by the Brooklyn Arts Council, Inc. and individual donors.
+Support for Soldiers' Stories from Iraq and Afghanistan has been provided by New York State Council for the Arts, the Compton Foundation, The Institute of Humanities at The University of Michigan, The Penny Stamps Art School at the University of Michigan, SF Camerawork, CEPA Gallery, The Palm Springs Art Museum, The Puffin Foundation, Swords to Plowshares, The Corporation of Yaddo, The MacDowell Colony, The Blue Mountain Center, The Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, The Atlantic Center for the Arts, the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by the Brooklyn Arts Council, Inc. and individual donors.